Balpreetkaur291/Impact-of-Style-in-Personalization-of-LLM/README.md

 ### **Pipeline 1: Dense Retrieval Using FAISS**
 1. **Query Variants Generation**
-   - The original query is used to generate k variations using an LLM - Gemini Flash 1.5.
+   - The original query is used to generate k variations using the LLM - Gemini Flash 1.5.

 2. **Dense Retrieval & FAISS Indexing**
    - The expanded queries are used to retrieve the top m semantically similar documents using FAISS indexing.